asyncde/asyncde/README.md

 Feel free to contact authors with questions about AsyncDE by e-mail asyncde@gmail.com!

 ### Usage
-AsyncDE requires C++11 compatible complier (e.g. gcc or clang with development options) and CMake to compile and run.
-In addition the library implements optional MPI and OMP variants for parallel calls of an optimized function within Master/Workers scheme.
+AsyncDE requires C++11 compatible compiler (e.g. gcc or clang with development options) and CMake to compile and run.
+In addition, the library implements optional MPI and OMP variants for parallel calls of an optimized function within Master/Workers scheme.

 <!--
 **asyncde/asyncde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.